UnDOTtitled/Syd-D10-Media/web/modules/custom/react_eck_module/README.md

 ## INTRODUCTION

-React Drupal Module for Accessible Accordion Integration This module integrates a React component for an accessible accordion functionality into Drupal.
+React Drupal Module for Accessible Accordion Integration (React Eck Module) This module, known as the React Eck Module, integrates a React component for an accessible accordion functionality into Drupal.
 It leverages data provided by the JSON API module and the "Accordion" Eck Entity Construction Kit: https://www.drupal.org/project/eck type.

 Functionality: